Rady Faculty of Health Sciences College of Rehabilitation Sciences: Respiratory Therapy applicant admission requirements (2025-2026)

 1. Health Standards

-The Department of Respiratory Therapy requires all applicants who are offered admission into the program to submit a satisfactory formal criminal record check and child/adult abuse registry check by August 1.
+The Department of Respiratory Therapy requires all applicants who are offered admission into the program to submit a satisfactory formal criminal record check and child/adult abuse registry check by August 15.
 These records must be obtained after July 1 in order to remain valid throughout the program’s yearly cycle.
-Annual renewal of these documents is required.
+Annual renewal of these documents is required and necessary for all clinical placements.

-All applicants who are offered admission must hold Basic Life Support (BLS) for Healthcare Providers issued by the Heart and Stroke Foundation.
+All applicants who are offered admission must hold Basic Life Support (BLS) Provider issued by the Heart and Stroke Foundation.
 Evidence of current certification will be required of all successful applicants by the first day of class.
-These records must be obtained after July 1 in order to remain valid throughout the first year of the program Annual renewal of this certification is required.
+These records must be obtained after July 1 in order to remain valid throughout the first year of the program annual renewal of this certification is required.

 Section 4: Selection Process